Title III State Formula Grant Program

 The program awards Title III English Learner and Immigrant subgrants to eligible local education agencies and provides technical assistance and professional learning related to meeting the diverse needs of English Learners, including:

-- Planning and implementing effective language instruction educational programs and curricula on teaching English Learners
+- Planning and implementing effective language instruction educational programs (LIEPs) and curricula on teaching English Learners (ELs)

-- Identifying or developing, and implementing, measures of English proficiency
+- Identifying or developing, and implementing, measures of English Language Proficiency (ELP)

-Future opportunities to apply for Title III grants will be posted.
+Future opportunities to apply for Title III grants are posted annually in the Spring.
 Applications are submitted through the Agency's Online Grant Application for Local Education Agencies.

 English Language Proficiency

-Through collaboration with member state education agencies and local education agencies, WIDA has created many tools, studies, and training resources to help meet legal and program requirements for ELs, including: Prek-12 WIDA Framework for English Language Development (ELD) Standards & Instruction; Can Do Descriptors; Assessments; Professional Learning and Research materials, which can be accessed online at WIDA with an authorized username and password.
+Through collaboration with member state education agencies and local education agencies, WIDA has created many tools, studies, and training resources to help meet legal and program requirements for ELs, including: Kindegarten- Grade 12 WIDA English Language Development (ELD) Standards Framework; Can Do Descriptors; Assessments; Professional Learning and Research materials, which can be accessed online at WIDA with an authorized username and password.
 State-specific information about English language proficiency assessments, including important dates, materials and training, is posted on Vermont's WIDA webpage.